Nicholasglim/r_projects/Projects/Supervised Learning/Regression.md

 | M50 | 1      | 3.11     | 4.46       |
 | M55 | 1      | 1.59     | 2.07       |
 | M60 | 1      | 2.09     | 2.2        |

+---
+# Conclusion & Disclaimer
+The results obtained in this project are based on statistical modeling and machine learning optimization techniques.
+While Bayesian Optimization provides insights into potential mix proportions for achieving target concrete compressive strengths, **these findings should not be used as actual design mix recommendations for construction**.
+Real-world concrete performance is influenced by various external factors, including temperature, humidity, curing conditions, and material variability, which are not fully accounted for in this dataset.

+Further experimental validation and field testing under diverse environmental conditions are necessary to refine these predictions.
+For practical applications in structural engineering, mix designs should always be developed in accordance with established industry standards, building codes, and laboratory testing protocols to ensure safety, durability, and compliance with regulatory requirements.